 Contaminants can also reside in sediments and in the water.
 They will partition between biota, sediments and water in ratios that depend on the chemical and the conditions.
 The sediments of rivers often serve as reservoirs for chemical contaminants.
 Many of the environmentally important compounds are attracted to the organic matter in sediments and end up there, regardless of how they enter the water body.
 Plants and animals that live in sediments (benthic organisms) are potentially exposed to contaminated water and sediments, so assessments of their toxic responses to contaminants are particularly important in determining overall river health.
 Additionally, any activity that disrupts the sediment (i.e. dredging) can potentially remobilize contaminants into the water column.

 5.1.1.
 Assessments of Status and Trends

 Chemicals in four environmentally significant categories are evaluated in this report.
 The categories include 1) polyaromatic hydrocarbons (PAHs), 2) metals, 3) polychlorinated biphenyls (PCBs), and 4) pesticides.
 These chemicals vary in their chemical structure, their sources, and their specific fates and effects, but they all have a high potential for prevalence, persistence, toxicity and bioaccumulation.
 Each of the categories is discussed separately.

-Sediment concentrations are examined in terms of frequency of occurrence, the concentrations present, and whether any trends up or down exist.
+Sediment contaminants are examined in terms of frequency of occurrence, the concentrations present, and whether any trends up or down exist.
 The cumulative impact of the chemicals is estimated as well as the relative toxic impact of the different classes in different regions.
 Methods we used to determine toxic impact are discussed in the next section.
 It is important to note that most of these data end in 2007.

-Water column concentrations of metals is included because more of these compounds will reside in the water column than the other classes of chemicals.
+Water column concentrations of metals are included because more of these compounds will reside in the water column than the other classes of chemicals.
 Water column concentrations of pesticides have also been included because they will be distributed in the water column to some degree, depending on solubility, volatility and other characteristics.